planning a trip to Japan for the first time - Osaka Castle Park

 first trip to Japan - Fushimi Inari Shrine

-The shrine is free to enter, which seems to be typical in Japan (in contrast to visiting some temples in Thailand).
+The shrine is free to enter, which seems to be typical in Japan.

 I had no idea that the shrine continued so far up the hills.